 If you’re new to prepping you have no doubt encountered the acronym SHTF at some point.
 But what is SHTF?
 Understanding SHTF is more than just what the letters stand for, but what they mean for you and your loved ones.

-What does SHTF mean?
+What is SHTF mean?

 The letters SHTF are an acronym for Shit Hits The Fan.
 This is what SHTF means.
 While being a common idiom that I’m sure you’ve heard from time to time, the phrase has deeper levels of meaning.
 The phrase poses a strong, chaotic visual.
 Excrement crashing into a fan and being sprayed across the room in every direction with no rhyme or reason, covering everything in its path with poop.
 It’s not difficult to imagine the kind of event that someone would connect to the expression.

 This is the reason that so many in what is called the prepper movement have decided to make this expression a universal term in their vernacular.
 The prepper movement is composed of people that look at potential future calamities and take actions to prepare them and their loved ones to survive those scenarios.
 (See What is a prepper?)
 The acronym is so popular and understood that this blog even adopted it in its title.

 The events that are associated with SHTF situation are part of the reason that the prepper movement even began.
 The notion that at any moment a catastrophe could strike, and throw everything we know and love to the wind, is enough of a reason for people to buckle down and prepare ways to keep themselves safe.
 Prepping for SHTF is commonplace now.
 Even the federal government has a website devoted to it.